michaelemery/staticanalysis/results/init/findbugs.md

 #### checker output

 ```
-M D RV: Return value of Object.toString() ignored, but method has no side effect  At InvokeDynamicField.java:[line 18]
+M C UR: Uninitialized read of foo in new init.InvokeDynamicField(Object)  At InvokeDynamicField.java:[line 15]
-M D RV: Return value of Object.toString() ignored, but method has no side effect  At InvokeDynamicField.java:[line 25]
+M D RV: Return value of Object.toString() ignored, but method has no side effect  At InvokeDynamicField.java:[line 15]
 Warnings generated: 2
 ```